 The backup proxy VM must meet the following requirements:

 - The backup proxy VM must reside on any of ESXi hosts connected to a VSAN cluster.

-Veeam Backup & Replication will retrieve data of processed VMs via the I/O stack of the ESX(i) host on which the backup proxy is deployed.
+Veeam Backup & Replication will retrieve data of processed VMs over the I/O stack of the ESX(i) host on which the backup proxy is deployed.

-If you have several backup proxies on ESXi hosts in a VSAN cluster, Veeam Backup & Replication chooses the most appropriate backup proxy to reduce the backup traffic on the VSAN cluster network.
+If you have several backup proxies on ESXi hosts in the VSAN cluster, Veeam Backup & Replication chooses the most appropriate backup proxy to reduce the backup traffic on the VSAN cluster network.
 To choose a backup proxy, Veeam Backup & Replication checks HDDs directly attached to every ESXi host and calculates the amount of VM data on these HDDs.
 The preference is given to the ESXi host that has a direct access to an HDD with the maximum amount of VM data.
 This approach helps reduce workload on the ESXi I/O stack during data transport.